 During LASIK, your eye will be numbed, so don’t be afraid of feeling pain.
 You will only feel a slightly uncomfortable sensation for a short time while a device called an excimer laser creates a flap in your cornea.
 If you are still nervous, you may be given some anti-anxiety medication before.
 As was said before, the entire surgery should take about 30 minutes, but you may be kept a little longer to rest before leaving.

 After you are brought home, it’s very important to rest.
 Don’t expect to do any heavy lifting or play any intense sports for about a month.
 Your eyes will be very delicate, and the flap that was created will be prone to tearing if you don’t allow it to heal properly.
 Wear the eye shield that you’re given while sleeping for the first few days to protect yourself from rolling over and damaging your eye.

 You will have a follow-up exam the day after the surgery to make sure everything is progressing normally.
 After that, expect to have regular checkups over the next 6 months.

 While you should be able to see right after the surgery, it’s not uncommon for your vision to be blurry for a few days, and for there to be some fluctuation for a few months.
 You shouldn’t experience any severe pain, only mild discomfort and maybe some itching or burning.
 DO NOT rub your eyes.
 This can cause the flap to tear open.

 If you experience any intense or painful symptoms, do not hesitate to call your eye care professional.
-All in all it may take up to 6 months for your vision to completely stabilize, so don’t panic if it seems to be taking long.
+All in all, it may take up to 6 months for your vision to completely stabilize, so don’t panic if it seems to be taking longer.